zacharyrkennedy/LightCurveGrapher/README.md

 Q: What kind of files can you use?

 A: As of right now, only csv files work.
-AstroimageJ will generated you an excel file.
+AstroimageJ will generate you an excel file.
 You need to open the file and save it as a .csv.
 I plan on automating this step at some point